groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/one-to-dot.md

         - icon: "far fa-file-ONE"
           title: " About ONE File Format"
           content: |
-            File represented by .ONE extension are created by Microsoft OneNote application.
+            Files with .ONE extension are created by Microsoft OneNote application.
 OneNote lets you gather information using the application as if you are using your draftpad for taking notes.
 OneNote files can contain different elements that can be placed at non-fixed locations on document pages.
 These elements may contain text, digitized handwriting, and objects copied from other applications including images, drawings and multimedia (audio/video) clips.
-Microsoft now offers online version of OneNote as part of Office365 where Notes can be shared with other OneNote users over the internet.

           link: "https://docs.fileformat.com/note-taking/one/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOT File Format"
           content: |
             Files with .DOT extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOC or DOCX files.
 A template file is created in order to have specific user settings that should be applied to subsequent files created from these.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOT file format is specific to Microsoft Word 2003 and earlier, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dot/"